Compactifications of character varieties and skein relations on conformal blocks: The scheme

-The indices $a, b, c, d$ were not chosen in any particular edges of the meeting trinodes, which allows us to adapt this argument to operations performed locally inside of larger $\Gamma-$tensors.
-For any tree $\tree \subset \Gamma$, we have seen that we can decompose a $\Gamma$-tensor $V(P, \phi, A)$ as a sum of $\tree-$tensors paired with tensors from $\Gamma \setminus \tree,$ the graph obtained by eliminating all internal edges and vertices of $\tree.$
+The endpoints of the paths were not chosen in any particular edges of the meeting trinodes, which allows us to adapt this argument to operations performed locally inside of larger $\Gamma-$tensors.
+For any tree $\tree \subset \Gamma$, we have seen that we can decompose a $\Gamma$-tensor $V(P, \phi, A)$ as a sum of $\tree-$tensors paired with tensors from $\Gamma \setminus \tree,$ the graph obtained by eliminating all internal edges and vertices of $\tree,$ as in Equation \ref{treedecomposition}.
 Given a ribbon structure on $\Gamma$, we can induce a ribbon structure on a subtree $\tree$, which then gives a cyclic ordering on the leaves.
-The Pl\"ucker algebra comes with a notion of planarity, namely a monomial is planar when $i < \ell < j < k$ never holds for $p_{ij}p_{\ell k} | M$.
+The Pl\"ucker algebra comes with a notion of planarity, namely a monomial is planar when $(i, a) < (\ell, b) < (j, c) < (k, d)$ never holds for $p_{(i,a)(j,c)}p_{(\ell,b)(k,d)} | M$.
 We leave it to the reader to verify that our notion of planarity matches this notion.

 \begin{lemma} A Pl\"ucker monomial is planar if and only if it can be given the structure of a planar $\Gamma-$tensor. \end{lemma}